 The skill lies in identifying small imbalances early, so they can be addressed before they become bigger problems creating serious illness.
-A minimum seasonal visit to your Traditional Chinese Medicine (TCM) practitioner will be adequate to check in with where any early imbalances lie – catching them early so you can maintain balance.
+A minimum seasonal visit to your Traditional Chinese Medicine (TCM) practitioner helps to identify any imbalances — catching them early so you can maintain your health.

-Many people think of Chinese medicine, particularly acupuncture, as a physical therapy indicated for musculo-skeletal or pain conditions.
-However, TCM’s sophisticated understanding of internal conditions means acupuncture can be successfully used as part of treatment for a range of conditions including digestive, emotional, reproductive, respiratory, immune and other health problems.
+Many people think of traditional Chinese medicine, particularly acupuncture, as a physical therapy indicated for musculoskeletal or pain conditions.
+Acupuncture is truly brilliant for this.
+TCM’s sophisticated understanding of internal conditions means acupuncture can be successfully used as part of treatment for a range of conditions, including digestive, emotional, reproductive, respiratory, immune and other health problems.

 There is a growing body of accepted evidence about acupuncture for fertility and acupuncture for IVF support and many women enjoy the evidenced-based benefits of regular acupuncture through pregnancy too.

 Acupuncture is a safe, natural way to promote overall wellness and boost your fertility.
 If you’re looking for a way to get back on track with your health and wellness, book a session today or contact us for more information.

 Our acupuncturists have a double degree in health science for acupuncture and Chinese herbal medicine along with many years of postgraduate study and experience in the field.
 Many doctors practice and advocate acupuncture and other traditional Chinese medicine, and we have active referral relationships with many GPs, midwives, fertility specialists, obstetricians and other specialist doctors.

 With Chinese medicine and acupuncture, healing time can vary from person to person.
 In acute cases, improvement may happen immediately.
 It might take longer to achieve results for chronic conditions.
 You should notice a difference within 2-3 consultations if not immediately.